Independent Controller Data Processing Addendum (Sovrn as Data Importer)

 - APPLICABLE LAW AND JURISDICTION.
 This DPA is and remains governed by and shall be construed in accordance with the law designated as applicable in the Agreement, except to the extent required otherwise under the SCCs.

 - ORDER OF PRECEDENCE.
 Except as specifically set forth in this DPA, the terms and provisions of the underlying Agreement shall remain unmodified and in full force and effect.
 In the event of a conflict between the terms of the Agreement and the terms of this DPA, the terms and provisions of this DPA shall prevail with regard to data protection matters.
+In the event of a conflict between the terms of this DPA and the SCCs, the SCCs shall prevail.

 - TERMINATION AND SURVIVAL.
 The Parties agree that this DPA is terminated upon the termination of the Agreement.